 6. Tin Can Drums

 Another old favourite.
 A drum, made from a tin can and a balloon.
 You can add some stale rice into the mix too if you’re in the market for a headache, or if you’ve got a babysitter/grandparents coming round!
 Add a handful of rice or lentils to your empty can.
 Cut the end off the balloon and then stretch this over the top of your can.
 Secure it in place with an elastic band.
-Some chop sticks or skeweres will make good drumsticks.
-However you might want to cover the ends of the sticks with large balls of plasticine or blue tac to stop them from poking their eyes.
+Some chopsticks or skewers will make good drumsticks.
+However, you might want to cover the ends of the sticks with large balls of plasticine or blue tac to stop them from poking their eyes.

-What are your favourite craft ideas for kids?
+What are your favourite recycled craft ideas for kids?